 - Jaw pain or tenderness

 - Pain on the sides of your face or ears

 - Scraping noise in your jaw joints

-Types of Arthritis That Can Impact the Jaw
+Types of Arthritis That Can Result in TMJ Pain

 This refers to the wear and tear of the protective cartilage that cushions the bone ends of joints.
 Osteoarthritis of the TMJ is unilateral, meaning it only affects one side of the face.